Why the MLB pulled the All-Star Game from Atlanta, briefly explained

 “I respect boycotts,” Abrams said in a statement Friday, “although I don’t want to see Georgia families hurt by lost events and jobs. ...
 We should not abandon victims of GOP malice and lies — we must stand together.”

-The MLB decision has also led to some very public courting of the now-homeless All-Star Game by politicians on Twitter.
+The MLB decision has also led to some very public courting of the now venue-less All-Star Game by politicians on Twitter.

 “Hey @MLB here in Baltimore we strongly support voting rights as do our beloved @orioles,” Baltimore Mayor Brandon Scott tweeted Friday.
 “We’d love to host the All Star game at Oriole Park at Camden Yards the ballpark that inspired them all.”